On discrete integrable equations with convex variational principles: Integrable cases

+In the following, we first determine all possible convex integrable labelings on some very special graphs and then, we will discuss convex integrable labelings on rhombic-embeddable quad-graphs.

-Given a finite sub-quad-graph of $\mZ^2$, we consider only labelings of its edges that are induced from a labeling of $\mZ^2$, see Figure~\ref{fig:Z2}.
-It is easy to check that all such labelings fulfilling our convexity condition are given by the following (up to periods and adding a fixed number to all labels):
+Given a finite sub-quad-graph of $\mZ^2$, we consider only labelings of its edges that are actually induced from a labeling of all edges $\mZ^2$, see Figure~\ref{fig:Z2}.
+It is easy to check that all such labelings that induce a convex labeling are given by the following (up to multiples of $2\pi$ and adding a fixed number to all labels):